reitzig/sdkman-for-fish/README.md

 Makes command `sdk` from [SDKMAN!] available in fish.
 Also provides auto-completion and adds binaries from installed SDKs to the PATH.

 Tested with fish 2.7.1 and SDKMAN!
-5.7.1.
+5.7.3.

 ## Install

-With [fisherman] (install separately):
+With [fisher] (install separately):

 ```
 fisher add reitzig/sdkman-for-fish
 ```

+_Note:_ Only compatible with fisher v3 upwards; v2 is no longer supported.

 ## Usage